qubic/core/doc/execution_fees.md

 **User functions** (read-only queries) are always available regardless of executionFeeReserve.
 They are defined with `PUBLIC_FUNCTION()` or `PRIVATE_FUNCTION()` macros, provide read-only access to contract state, and cannot modify state or trigger procedures.

+**Contract-to-contract procedure calls** via `INVOKE_OTHER_CONTRACT_PROCEDURE` check that the **called contract (B) has positive executionFeeReserve**.
+If Contract B has insufficient fees (`executionFeeReserve <= 0`), the call is aborted and **Contract A (the caller) is marked with `ContractErrorCalledContractInsufficientFees`**.
+This prevents Contract B from executing without being able to pay for its digest computation.
+Contract developers should use `qpi.queryFeeReserve(contractIndex)` to check the called contract's fee reserve before invoking it.

 **Contract-to-contract callbacks** execute without checking the recipient's fees.
-When Contract A calls Contract B (via `qpi.transfer()`, `INVOKE_OTHER_CONTRACT_PROCEDURE`, or asset transfers), only Contract A needs positive executionFeeReserve.
+When Contract A triggers a callback in Contract B (via `qpi.transfer()` or asset transfers), only Contract A needs positive executionFeeReserve.
 This applies to all callbacks like `POST_INCOMING_TRANSFER`, `PRE_ACQUIRE_SHARES`, ...
-(Full list available [here](contracts.md#System-procedures), marcros with index >= 6 ).
+(Full list available [here](contracts.md#System-procedures), macros with index >= 6 ).
 Contract A initiated the operation, so Contract A pays for all resulting execution including callbacks in Contract B.

 Example: Contract A (executionFeeReserve = 1000) transfers 500 QU to Contract B (executionFeeReserve = 0).
 Contract A's procedure executes, money transfers from A to B, and Contract B's `POST_INCOMING_TRANSFER` executes—all paid for by Contract A's fees.